 The project has entailed working together with a cross-functional team and an external human rights expert team to identify our potential human rights risks and impacts, and to make sure we have adequate policies and procedures in place to address them.
 We performed a gap analysis of our current policies and procedures to identify what areas of our human rights due diligence we still need to strengthen.

-We have also conducted our first human rights impact assessment as a pilot project at one of our sites.
-Based on the findings from this pilot, we will develop and refine the impact assessment methodology and conduct further impact assessments at other sites.
+We have also conducted two human rights impact assessments at two of our sites.
+Based on the findings from these assessments, we will develop and refine the impact assessment methodology and conduct further impact assessments at other sites.